Commodore64user/oed_prettifier/README.md

 * Python 3.9+
 * PyGlossary: A Python library for converting dictionary formats.
+* beautifulsoup4: A Python library for parsing for pulling data out of HTML and XML files.
 * dictzip: A command-line tool for compressing Stardict dictionary files.
 It is part of the `dictd` package on most Linux distributions.

 ## Installation (on macOS)